Ageshks/springboot-chat/README.md

 # Spring boot chat application
-it has chat application and notification enabled
+it has chat application and also notification enabled